linozen/exocortex/content/refs/python-for-everybody.md

 ('L', 'u', 'p', 'i', 'n', 's')
 ```

-#### Comparing Tuples {#comparing-tuples}
+#### Comparing Tuples

-The comparison operators work with two tuples (or two lists, two strings
+The comparison operators work with two tuples (or two lists, two strings etc.).
-etc.).
 To begin with, the first elements are compared.
-If they are
+If they are equal, it compares
-equal, it compares the next element and so on.
-Elements after the one
+the next element and so on.
+Elements after the one that differs between the two
-that differs between the two sequences are _not considered_, even if
-they are really large:
+sequences are _not considered_, even if they are really large:

 ```python
 >>> (0, 1, 2) < (0, 3, 4)